loesak/sulfur/README.md

 ## Updates

+> 4/15/2014 - Updated to the latest version of selenium, enhanced page object loaded logic, and some minor project structure changes.

 > 5/27/13 - Delivered the initial code for bootstrap testing (basic buttons only implemented).
 Looking to keep working on this for the rest of the week.

 > 5/24/13 - Correction, the basic testing framework is ready, no work is done for the grid.